jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_4_Genome_Browsers.md

 **Try downloading an image file:**

 - Click on **Save Image**
 - Save a picture or vector file.
-Note - these vector files don't behave well for me.
+Note: these vector files don't behave well for me.

 ## Bonus Take-Home Content